Sep9

 Displays how sometimes we can speak by divine inspiration and not even know it.
 Too often we expect God to speak in strange and unnatural ways.
 Here God spoke through Peter so naturally that he didn’t even realize it was the Father who is in heaven that revealed it to him.
 So often will preach a sermon or share a scripture with someone, and they’ll come up later to us and say that’s exactly what I needed to hear.
 Even though we didn’t know what their situation was.

-Encourages how we don’t have to figure out on our own all the answer to the questions of life.
+Comforts in knowing we don’t have to figure out on our own all the answer to the questions of life.
 Our heavenly Father is constantly working through the power of the Holy Spirt to help us …. if only we would pay attention!

 Have you ever been frustrated and wondered why people don’t believe in Christ despite all the evidence, despite all the prayers, despite all the times you reached out to them with the Gospel.
 Why did they not believe?
 Well the answer is right here.
 It is God who must reveal it to them and open their blind eyes and soften their hardened heart to see that Jesus Christ is Lord and Savior of the world.